risawitama/verbose-potato/README.md

-## I heard there was a new store called Moderation.
-They have everything there
+## I’m on a whiskey diet.
+I’ve lost three days already.